Utkar5hM/utkar5hm.github.io/_posts/HackTheBox/2022-12-05-magicinformer.md

 The resume file upload functionality lets us upload any arbitrary file without restriction but appends .docx.

 The uploaded file could be downloaded at `/download?resume?HASH_OF_THE_FILE.docx`.
-After trying several payloads, I found out that its vulnerable to Local File Inclusion (path traversals) and was able to read several files and getting to know  that the files are stored at `/app/upload`.
+After trying several payloads, We found out that its vulnerable to Local File Inclusion (path traversals) and was able to read several files and getting to know  that the files are stored at `/app/upload`.

 passwd file obtained from the lfi:
 ```sh